DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 # WEBSERVER PREVIEW
 ![-](imgs/web1.JPG)
 **Load Payloads**
-Allows you to put payloads onto a usb inside a folder called *paylaods* and plug it into the Pi to load them
+Allows you to put payloads onto a usb inside a folder called *payloads* and plug it into the Pi to load them
 Goldhen binserver must be enabled
 ![-](imgs/web2.JPG)